Can Glaze and Underglaze Be Mixed?

 Mixing Underglazes Together

 When mixing underglazes, make sure they are compatible.
-Many Underglaze recipes are similar but not all the same.
+Many Underglaze recipes are similar, but not identical.
 It is best to mix them from the same manufacturer.
 Mixing Underglazes together provides endless possibilities for getting just the right shade your projects need.

 For more detailed information on mixing underglazes together, go to How Do You Mix Underglazes / Tips to Mix Underglazes.